Quick Note of Diversity

-SLOW FLOW some prior yoga experience required, but beginners welcome
+SLOW FLOW yoga class some prior yoga experience required, but beginners welcome.

 Take it slow with this gentle, but deep approach to Vinyasa yoga.
 This practice links poses to breath to reveal body awareness, inner strength, and easeful opening.
 Some postures will be held longer to encourage the body to release deep-seated tension.
 Alignment cues and hands-on assists are woven into the flow to guide students to safely receive all the practice has to offer.
 Posture modifications are offered to suit all fitness levels.